alfiomartini/TodoTasks/readme.md

 - Implement additional http methods in the repository
 - Add unit tests
 - Style using tailwind
-- Use `CascadingValue` component to implement global memory

 ## How to Run this app (development mode)

 - run the command `dotnet watch run`

-This project was created by running `dotnet new blazorwasm -o TodoList`
+This project was created by running `dotnet new blazorwasm -o TodoTasks`